What Does LGBTQ Stand For?

 Over the past decade, as more people have begun to identify as “queer,” a word that once had a derogatory connotation, “Q” was added to the acronym.
 The designation is somewhat fluid and meant to represent people who are not heterosexual or cisgender but may not specifically identify with any of the categories represented by LGBT.

 As previously mentioned, other letters are sometimes added (such as I for Intersex, A for Asexual and P for Pansexual).
 But for now, LGBTQ is the widely accepted community standard, representing one large community waving the same rainbow flag.
-Speaking of which, here’s how the rainbow became the symbol for LGBTQ pride.

 What does the plus mean in LGBTQ+?

-In addition to I, A, P or other letters, you may have seen a plus sign at the end of the acronym: LGBTQ+ or LGBTQIA+.
+In addition to I, A P or other letters, you may have seen a plus sign at the end of the acronym: LGBTQ+ or LGBTQIA+.
 The plus is simultaneously inclusive and vague, meant to cover all other sexual orientations and gender identities not covered by the other letters.
 For example, some people identify as nonbinary or transsexual, which aren’t otherwise covered in the acronym, but are symbolically included in the plus.

 Why is LGBTQ important?